-All money received by any state agency is required to be deposited into the treasury, unless specifically exempted from this requirement.
-Receipts of any fund may be by direct deposit or by transfer from another fund.
+All money received by a state agency is required to be deposited into the treasury, unless specifically exempted from this requirement.
+Fund receipts can be made through a direct deposit or through a transfer from another fund.
 Disbursements from the treasury are by warrant drawn upon the treasury by the Chief Financial Officer upon initiative of the agency authorized to make the expenditure.